Dicitionary-OOP/Dictionary/docs/CONTRIBUTING.md

 1. Clone the forked project to your local machine.
 2. Make sure your machine has the following software
    installed:
-    - JDK 20
+    - JDK 11 or above
     - IntelliJ IDEA
 3. Open the project directory with IntelliJ IDEA.
-4. In IntelliJ IDEA, press the `Ctrl` key twice, then type in: `mvn clean package install`.
+4. In IntelliJ IDEA, press the `Ctrl` key twice, then type in: `mvn clean package install` and press Enter.

 ## Development Process